BNasss/lambda-onCreate-bucket/README.md

 # lambda-onCreate-bucket
-Step to launch a lambda function after bucket creation.
+Steps to launch a lambda function after bucket creation.
 (Console)

 ## 1. Create a Lambda Function.